Safeguarding as culture, not compliance: reshaping institutional support for students at risk

 4.15pm – 4.45pm BST, 2 July 2026 ‐ 30 mins

-Room: Gateshead suite 3
+Room: Hillgate suite

 Presentation

-We will outline how a unified safeguarding framework which combines integrating reporting, triage, risk assessment and multi-agency case management enables faster, coordinated support for students whose circumstances affect their safety, wellbeing or ability to study.
+The session will outline how a unified safeguarding framework, which combines reporting integration, triage, risk assessment and multi-agency case management, enables coordinated support for students whose circumstances affect their safety, wellbeing or ability to study.
+Central to this approach is the university's in-house support to study process and a multi-agency support group model that brings together conduct, support, disability, security, and external partners to deliver holistic, student-centred interventions.